cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 ### Part 2: Visualizations
 * Create interaction scatterplots using the categorical variables to see behavior in price vs continous features.
 * View bar graphs for categorical variables with the heights corresponding to price.
 * View correlations with price for both continuous and categorical variables.
-* Create heatmap uisng long and lat and the interaction being price.

 #### Feature Influences: